The Penn Museum’s Conservation Department is tasked with the long term preservation and conservation of the Museum’s object collections.

 Additionally, we have a number of work-study students and pre-program interns helping out.

 For the past three years, the Conservation Department has been housed in temporary workspaces in the Museum’s Mainwaring Wing while our usual permanent space in the bottom level of the West Wing of the Original 1899 building undergoes extensive renovation.
 This has provided the opportunity to plan new, enlarged, and improved laboratory spaces.
 These will include a large treatment lab with area ventilation; a walk-in fume hood; a separate office space; a ‘clean space’ for working on textiles, paper artifacts, matting, and storage mounts; a digital x-ray suite and laser-cleaning station; a dedicated photography area; and a seminar room/library.

-Our highly successful open conservation lab recently celebrated its first anniversary in September 2013.
-We have learned a lot in the past year (Number 1 question asked by visitors: “Is it real?”).
+Our highly successful open conservation lab recently received funding for a third year and will run at least through August 2015.
+We continue to learn a lot (Number 1 question asked by visitors: “Is it real?”).
 Even though the objects being treated in the Artifact Lab have all been in our collections for many decades, the potential for new discoveries (or re-discoveries) has been amazing.

 “How do you eat an elephant?
 One bite at a time”.
 With collections as large as the Museum’s, it is a major undertaking to try to keep up with their conservation needs.
 One way to address this is to break it down into manageable chunks.
 The Conservation Department has, over the past decades, undertaken surveys of discreet segments of the collections, determining their condition, their storage requirements, and prioritizing their conservation treatments.